gravity-platform/doc/naming.md

 ## Basic philosophy

 Naming is hard, we all know that.
-We don't say that those rules outlined here make the best naming of the world or anything.
+We do not say that those rules outlined here make the best naming of the world or anything.
 But an important aspect of naming is consistency.
 So the main matter is that all involved parties agree on some rules regarding the naming to prevent horrible discrepancies in names.